A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Nicole H.

-I’m 34 and my partner and I have a 2 year old son.
-He is normally heavily involved in his grandparents’ lives and we’ve isolated ourselves from them.
-He misses them, they miss him and we realise how lucky we were with family support.
-My comfort item is my son, Frank.
+I’m 34, and my partner and I have a two-year-old son.
+He’s normally very close to his grandparents, but we’ve had to isolate ourselves from them.
+He misses them, they miss him, and we’ve come to realise just how lucky we were to have that kind of family support.

 Ana M.

-I am a 24 year old from Melbourne.
-A trained dancer and complete neurotic at times.
-I've just moved back home with the fam after living in Perth for 5 years.
-I find it hard to sit still and am already brewing up ideas as to how I'm gonna be able to keep moving without being able to leave the house if we end up in total lockdown.
-In my hand is a yoga mat, stretching and moving will keep me sane through this bizarre and uncertain period.
+I’m a 24-year-old from Melbourne — a trained dancer and, at times, a complete neurotic.
+I’ve just moved back home with the fam after living in Perth for five years.
+I find it hard to sit still and I’m already brewing up ideas for how to keep moving if we end up in total lockdown.

 Lisa T.